 You’ve heard the word “brand” before, but you might be asking yourself how it applies to your interior design business.
 “Your brand is the way your clients perceive you,” says Kimberly Sundt, a brand and client experience strategist for interior designers.
 “I found that most of my clients would want to go straight to the client experience, but they didn’t have the brand part down first.
 I really believe that if you don’t understand how your brand lives and walks and talks, it’s almost impossible for your clients and customers to relate to you.”

-Sundt breaks branding down into what she calls the “4Cs of branding:” Clarity, Communication, Consistency, and Conversation (She joined us for our Trade Talk Instagram Live series to discuss these in depth here).
-Designers and business experts agree: it’s imperative to achieve brand clarity before moving forward with anything else.
+Sundt breaks branding down into what she calls the “4Cs of branding:” Clarity, Communication, Consistency, and Conversation (She joined Jaipur Living for our Trade Talk Instagram series to discuss these in depth here).
+Designers and business experts agree: It’s imperative to achieve brand clarity before moving forward with anything else.

 “As you grow and start working with other brands or products, look back at your vision board and say, ‘Is this something that would fit nicely on this board, or is it off-brand?’
 It’s okay to say ‘no’, or to adjust that particular business deal so it fits your brand.”